 Professor of History

-Is currently editing Latin American Historiography for Oxford University Press, as well as working on the socio-cultural history of anarchism in belle-époque Buenos Aires and the Atlantic world.
+Professor Moya has written extensively on global migration, gender, and labor, and he is currently editing the Latin American Historiography for Oxford University Press, as well as working on the socio-cultural history of anarchism in belle-époque Buenos Aires and the Atlantic world.

 STEPHANIE L. PFIRMAN